abdxdev/markdown-latex-pdf-builder/test/COMPREHENSIVE-GUIDE.md

 - `submittedby`: List of submitters with their names and registration numbers
 - `variables`: Define custom variables to use throughout the document.
 See below
 - `titleTemplate`: Controls the style of the title page.
 Options include:
-  - `0`: No title (disabled) - Default
+  - `no-title`: No title (disabled) - Default
-  - `1`: Full university title page with logo - Good for assignments and reports
+  - `university-title`: Full university title page with logo - Good for assignments and reports
-  - `2`: Title header above content - Good for notes
+  - `header-title`: Title header above content - Good for notes
-  - `3`: Title on separate page - Good for when the contents are enabled
+  - `separate-page-title`: Title on separate page - Good for when table of content is enabled
 - `enableContentPage`: Set to `true` to include a table of contents page
 - `tocDepth`: Set the depth of the table of contents (1-6)
 - `enablePageCredits`: Set to `true` to include credits